-BURKE COUNTY, N.C. - A grand jury in Burke County indicted two men Tuesday in the connection with the death of 19-year-old Dylan Deaton.
+BURKE COUNTY, N.C. - A grand jury in Burke County indicted two men in September in the connection with the death of 19-year-old Dylan Deaton.

-Deputies believe Deaton was beaten to death in Burke County.
+Deputies believe Deaton was beaten to death at a home near Icard.

-He had been restrained and dumped along the side of a road two miles away, according to court records.
+He had been restrained and dumped along the side of a road two miles away near Lake Rhodhiss, according to court records.

-His family placed a small cross outside of their home over the weekend.
+His family placed a small cross outside their home after his death.

 “It’s terrible," neighbor Chris Simmons said.
 “I feel like if something like that happened, you should have been there to stop it or gotten medical help as soon as possible.”